 Growth Mindset – The Key To Maintaining Fitness Motivation

 Success starts in your head, no matter whether it’s at work, in your personal life, or in health and fitness.
 If you want to reach your fitness goals, you have to think about more than regular workouts, the right form, and a balanced diet.
 Your fitness success also has a lot to do with your mindset.
 And this is precisely where the growth mindset comes into play.
 The term was coined by Dr. Carol Dweck, Professor of Psychology at Stanford University, in her book Mindset: The New Psychology of Success.
 Studies show how the right mentality is critical to success (in sports and otherwise).
-(1, 2, 3) So, what is a growth mindset exactly?
+(1, 2, 3) So, what is a growth mindset exactly and how does it help in maintaining fitness motivation?

 Fixed Mindset vs. Growth Mindset